AYearOf/ayearof.github.io/_drafts/mindstorms_vs_vex.md

 | Price       | $30                | $25     |

-- (1) There's no information about the accuracy of the IQ gyro sensor, but a post in the forus mentions [1 deg/minute drift in reading](http://www.vexiqforum.com/forum/main-category/official-answers-ask-the-vex-staff/7409-code-for-driver-control-program).
+- (1) There's no information about the accuracy of the IQ gyro sensor, but a post in the forums mentions [1 deg/minute drift in reading](http://www.vexiqforum.com/forum/main-category/official-answers-ask-the-vex-staff/7409-code-for-driver-control-program).
   Perhaps the EV3 has [the same issue](http://forums.usfirst.org/showthread.php?20801-EV3-Gyro-sensor-drift), but it's somehow [eliminated in software](http://stemrobotics.cs.pdx.edu/node/2887).